PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-On August 2012, a popular terrestrial midnight TV show for young people featured the irrational episodes in Chargeman Ken!.
-Since it was this meme’s first appearance on terrestrial broadcasting programs, it made a headline among Japanese internet users.
+On August 2012, the popular terrestrial midnight talk show for young people called “Angry new Party” showcased the irrational episodes in Chargeman Ken!.
+Since it was this show’s first appearance on terrestrial broadcasting programs, it made a headline among Japanese internet users.

 Out of the series’ 65 episodes, four of which has managed to be considered by fans as the most memorable, with them being used in MAD videos, as well as spawning a number of catchphrases.